Getting Prepared for an

 like copper or aluminum will be better at shielding the higher frequencies in the FM range, while steel shielding may perform better in the lower-frequency AM band.
 The AM and FM reception test is an imperfect test, but it will give you some valuable information; and it is the only thing available at any reasonable cost to most people.
 The closer that you can get to a high-power broadcast transmitter site, the better this test will be.

 The radio test is often poorly done and misunderstood by non-engineers.
-Most EMP engineers don't like the radio test because it is so much less accurate than tests using many thousands of dollars worth of equipment.
-I will have a separate page explaining more details of the radio test that will be online soon, probably before the end of November.
+Most EMP engineers don't like the radio test because it is so much less accurate than tests using tens of thousands of dollars worth of equipment.
+Such professional tests are enormously out of the reach of the average person.
+I will have a separate page explaining more details of the radio test that will be online soon, probably sometime in February.
 In watching many videos on YouTube of people doing the radio test, I found that nearly everyone was misinterpreting the results.
 Two people who were doing it right were Arthur T. Bradley (who has a Ph.D. in engineering) and another person who did his AM test standing outside the fence of a 50,000 watt AM transmitting antenna.
 (Not everyone needs to be near a major transmitting antenna, but you do need to have a very strong AM and FM signal.
 Tests using cell phones and UHF two-way radios can be misleading.)

 It is important to have all of the computer data that is important to you backed up onto optical media, like CD or DVD.
 Paper printouts are fine, but after an EMP attack, most of the data on paper printouts will simply never get typed back into computers, so those paper printouts will just become your personal mementos.